vaibhav18matere/books/README.md

 ### 29th FEB => YOU CAN’T ALWAYS (BE) GET(TING) WHAT YOU WANT

 - we can have it all” is the mantra of our modern lives.
-Work, family, purpose, success, leisure time—we want all of this, at the same time (right now, to boot).
+Work, family, purpose, success, leisure time— we want all of this, at the same time (right now, to boot).
 - “Don’t set your heart on so many things.”
 -  Focus.
 Prioritize.
 -  Train your mind to ask: Do I need this thing?
-What will happen if I do not get it?
-Can I make do without it?
+What will happen if I do not get it Can I make do without it?
 - The answers to these questions will help you relax, help you cut out all the needless things that make you busy—too busy to be balanced or happy.

 ## Awareness
 ### 1st MARCH => WHERE PHILOSOPHY BEGINS